mmkthecoolest/ensemble_tagger_frontend/README.md

 	git clone --recursive https://github.com/SCANL/ensemble_tagger.git

 ## Setup and Run
-You will need **python3** and installed.
+You will need **python3** installed.
 We will explicitly use the **python3** command below but, of course, if your environment is configured to use python3 by default, you do not need to.
 We have also only tested this on **Ubuntu 18**.
 It most likely works on all recent versions of Ubuntu, but we cannot guarantee it will work in other environments.

-**srcML** will be needed for the frontend to work.
+**srcML** and Node.JS will also be needed for the frontend to work.

 **If you are on Windows, the tagger has been confirmed to work on Ubuntu via [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**